benrady/condacache/README.md

 # CondaCache

-An alternative to `conda env create` that caches environments that have already been installed
+An alternative to `conda env create` that caches environments using conda pack that have already been installed

 ```
 Usage: